Mental Health

 Connects about 90% of the U.S. population to information to services available in their community.
 It is administered through a national partnership between United Way Worldwide and the Alliance of Information and Referral Services (AIRS)

-MHA’s 2023 Mental Health Month Toolkit is "Back to Basics."
+MHA’s 2024 free Mental Health Month Toolkit, "Where to Start Mental Health in a Changing World," is available to download.
 Our goal is to provide foundational knowledge about mental health & mental health conditions and information about what people can do if their mental health is a cause for concern.

 Mentalhealth.gov (US Dept. of Health and Human Services)